yintrigue/portfolio-ds/ml_melanoma/README.md

 ## Baseline Models

-Two models, Logistic Regression (LR) and SVM, are built as baselines.
+Two models, **Logistic Regression (LR)** and **SVM**, are built as baselines.
 While both LR and SVM achieve 97%+ accuracies with minimal effort on fine-tuning, the two models perform extremely poor on recalls and precision.
 In particular, LR achieves a mere 0.52 ROC AUC, and SVM's precision and recall are low at 0.07 and 0.05 respectively.
 This discrepancy between accuracy and AUC/precision/recall is due to the the imbalance between positive and negative examples in the dataset.
 With only 584 out of 33,126 examples being positive, a 98.23% accuracy can be easily achieved by predicting all patient cases to be positive.

 ## CNN Specifications